 Infection and immunity

-We aim to better understand how infection and inflammation begins, progresses and resolves, and its role in health and disease to identify new treatment targets
+How infection and inflammation begin, progresses and resolves, and its role in health and disease to identify new treatment targets

 Microscopy images showing macrophages with mitochondria, DNA, and S. pneumoniae bacteria